redis/Redis-Insight-Guides/src/quick-guides/triggers-and-functions/loading-a-library.md

     });"
 ```

-Now run the command with an additional argument
+Now run the command with an additional argument.

 ```redis Execute function
 TFCALL